slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to judge a man?

+> *'Judge a man by his questions, not by his answers.' -- Voltaire*

+> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-Society judges people by what they can do for others.
-But we judge ourselves by our thoughts.
+We judge ourselves by our thoughts but society judge people by what they can do for others.

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.

-> *'Judge a man by his questions, not by his answers.' -- Voltaire*

 > *'It isn’t what we say or think that defines us, but what we do.' -- Jane Austen*

-> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven’t had the advantages that you've had.' -- F. Scott Fitzgerald*